thezaynahmed/thezaynahmed/README.md

 ---

 ## 👨‍💻 Profile Summary
-Certified **DevOps Engineer** with expertise in architecting scalable cloud infrastructure across **AWS, Azure, and GCP** and orchestrating automated CI/CD pipelines. [cite_start]Proven ability to reduce deployment failures by 75% [cite: 23][cite_start], accelerate release cycles from days to hours [cite: 23][cite_start], and enhance system observability using **Terraform, Kubernetes, and modern monitoring stacks**[cite: 6].
+Certified **DevOps Engineer** with expertise in architecting scalable cloud infrastructure across **AWS, Azure, and GCP** and orchestrating automated CI/CD pipelines.
+Proven ability to reduce deployment failures by 75%, accelerate release cycles from days to hours, and enhance system observability using **Terraform, Kubernetes, and modern monitoring stacks**.
 As a **Full-Stack Developer**, I bridge the gap between development and operations to deliver innovative and high-performance cloud-native applications.

 ---